stevemidway/ggSeminar/07_TimeSeries.md

 library(data.table)
 ```

-`ggtimeseries` reviews several geoms that provide alternatives to
+`ggTimeSeries` reviews several geoms that provide alternatives to
 `geom_line()`, which is a trusted geom for visualizing time series but
 perhaps not always the only tool you want.